paralab/Dendro-GR/README.md

 * We have designed novel algorithms to enable efficient simulations for such experiments and demonstrate excellent weak scalability up to 131K cores on ORNL's Titan.

+Dendro-GR Team

+ * Milinda Fernando (School of Computing, University of Utah)
+ * Hari Sundar (School of Computing, University of Utah)
+ * David Neilsen (Department of Physics and Astronomy, Brigham Young University)
+ * Hyun Lim (Department of Physics and Astronomy, Brigham Young University)
+ * Eric Hirschmann (Department of Physics and Astronomy, Brigham Young University)